On the Stochastic-Quantum Correspondence

-Actually, the time evolution is uniquely given by the Hamiltonian, and what the problem actually consists of is in finding a set of solutions at the initial time $t=0$.
+Actually, the time evolution is uniquely given by the Hamiltonian, and what the problem actually consists of is finding a set of solutions at the initial time $t=0$.
 But from the $\Gamma$ matrix, evaluated at $t=0$ where $U(0)=\mathbbm{1}$, we only get the \textit{components}, in the configuration basis, of the state.
 The issue is, however, that the component of an element of the configuration basis is trivial:

 Therefore, we don't get any information about the initial-time solution, only that the basis is orthonormal.
-So, all in all, we see that the stochastic approach already gives us the exact evolution of the system, without giving any hope of letting us solve the problem for ourselves.
-Moreover, it may even hide all the relevant information to the problem (the relative phases).
+So, all in all, we see that the stochastic approach already gives us the exact evolution of the system, without giving us any hope of solving the problem for ourselves.
+Moreover, it may even hide all the relevant information about the problem (the relative phases).